 There is no cure, but medicaments with corticosteroids such as Betamethasone Valerate (BMV) are an excellent symptomatic treatment.
 BMV has anti-inflammatory, antipruritic and vasoconstrictive properties which makes it effective in reducing the symptoms of psoriasis.
 This treatment is often carried out under occlusion to increase its efficacy.

-The innovative BMV plaster, which has been recently developed and now available in different countries worldwide, combines the efficacy of BMV under occlusion to the controlled release of the active principle, as well as to an improved compliance of the treatment.
+The innovative BMV plaster, combines the efficacy of BMV under occlusion to the controlled release of the active principle, as well as to an improved compliance of the treatment.

 NB: the information contained on this website and the sections on specific health issues are for information purposes only and are meant to encourage and not replace the relationship between Doctor and Patient.
 The indications provided are of a general nature: personalised cures and therapies must be prescribed exclusively by Medical Practitioners.